Schoolhouse.world: peer tutoring, for free.

 Title: Integration, but fancy and French

-The Lebesgue Integral is an improvement upon the Riemann integral, making almost all conceivable functions integrable (for example, the Dirichlet function; look it up, it's weird).
+The Lebesgue Integral is an improvement upon, and generalization of, the Riemann Integral, making almost all conceivable functions integrable (for example, the Dirichlet function; look it up, it's weird).

 NOTE: If you don't have any Calculus experience, this session may be a bit hard to follow.
 I will try to make it as accessible as possible, so please feel free to still join, and don't be discouraged if you don't understand.